-I am the Associate Vice President for Research & Innovation and Professor of Biology at SDSU.
-Prior to this position, I was Dean of the College of Sciences at SDSU for 11 years.
+I am a Professor of Biology and Associate Vice President for Research & Innovation at San Diego State University.
+Prior to this position, I was Dean of the College of Sciences for 11 years.

 I obtained a PhD in Molecular Biology and Biochemistry from UC Irvine, did a postdoctoral fellowship in Genetics at the University of Utah, then moved to a faculty position at the University of Illinois in Urbana-Champaign where I was a Professor in the Microbiology Department for 18 years.
-Before moving to SDSU, I served as Director of the Illinois Biotechnology Center.
+Prior to moving to SDSU, I served as Director of the Illinois Biotechnology Center.

 I am a former President of the American Society for Microbiology, one of the largest international scientific societies.
 I have served as an advisor for U.S. and international agencies on research, biosafety, biodefense, health, and graduate education, and have testified before the U.S. House Appropriations Committee.

 Recent research in my lab has focused on how new infectious diseases arise, and the development of novel vaccines and antimicrobials.
-Together with a wonderful group of students and colleagues, I am co-author of over 100 scientific publications and 10 books.
-I have developed widely used educational websites, and hosted popular scientific podcasts and videos.
-I have organized courses and conferences around the world, and have received several teaching awards, Honorary Professorships, an Honorary PhD, and am an elected Fellow of the American Academy for Microbiology.
+Together with a wonderful group of students and colleagues, I am co-author of over 100 scientific publications and co-author or editor of 12 books (with more in preparation).
+I have developed widely used educational websites, and hosted popular scientific podcasts and videos, organized courses and conferences around the world, and have received several teaching awards, Honorary Professorships, an Honorary PhD, and have been an elected Fellow of the American Academy for Microbiology since 1998.

 In addition to academia, I have been closely involved in business.
 My brother and I started our first company when I was an undergraduate.
 I have been involved in starting a number of companies since then then.
 I have served an advisory role for many startups, and consulted with agricultural, pharmaceutical, and biotech companies.
 I am currently a member of two NSF-funded I-Corps teaching teams that provide training in Life Sciences entrepreneurship.

 Associate Vice President for Research and Innovation